Monitoring with Rich Data: Analysis

 By (\ref{eq:general-rate}), when the principal optimizes over all IC and IR wage schemes, she approximates the first-best at an exponential rate given by $\min_{a \in A^{-} (c, a^*)}{\rm KL} (\mu_a, \mu_{a^*})$.\footnote{By the assumptions on $\mu$, ${\rm KL} (\mu_a, \mu_{a^*}) \in (0, \infty)$ for all $a \neq a^*$, so this rate is positive and finite.} To interpret, note that ${\rm KL}(\mu_a, \mu_{a^*})$ is a statistical measure that quantifies how dissimilar the signal distribution under a deviation to action $a \neq a^*$ is from the signal distribution under the target action $a^*$.
 Thus, (\ref{eq:general-rate}) shows that, for any given monitoring technology $\mu$, the optimal rate of convergence to the first-best depends only on a simple statistic: the detectability $\min_{a \in A^{-} (c, a^*)}{\rm KL} (\mu_a, \mu_{a^*})$ of the hardest-to-detect deviation to a less costly action.

 Crucially, (\ref{eq:binary-rate}) implies that the principal can achieve this same optimal rate of convergence using binary contracts.
-Thus, Theorem~\ref{thm:main} offers a novel rationale for binary contracts, which (as discussed in the Introduction) are widely observed in practice: While for any finite $n$, binary contracts are in general suboptimal, Theorem~\ref{thm:main} shows that binary contracts are an effective way to exploit rich data.
-As the amount of data $n$ grows large, any benefit from using more general, non-binary contracts has at most a second-order effect on the convergence to the first-best: The only potential difference between (\ref{eq:general-rate}) and (\ref{eq:binary-rate}) is in the terms $o(n)$, but as these are sublinear (i.e., $\lim_{n\to\infty}\frac{o(n)}{n}=0$) they become negligible as $n \to \infty$; in terms of the principal's payoffs, this can be quantified, for instance, by saying that at large $n$, the benefit of optimizing over general vs.\ binary contracts is smaller than the benefit of having access to an arbitrarily small fraction $\varepsilon$ of additional signals.\footnote{Formally, for any $\varepsilon > 0$, there is $N$ such that for all $n \geq N$, $C^{\rm{SB}}_{n }(\mu, u,c, a^*) > C^{{\rm bin}} _{(1+\varepsilon)n} (\mu, u,c, a^*)$.} As such, in data-rich settings, the benefit of optimizing over general contracts may plausibly be outweighed by other (unmodeled) benefits of using simple, binary contracts.
+Thus, Theorem~\ref{thm:main} offers a novel rationale for this simple and common class of contracts: While for any given $n$, binary contracts are in general suboptimal, Theorem~\ref{thm:main} shows that binary contracts are an effective way to exploit rich data.
+As the amount of data $n$ grows large, any benefit from using more general, non-binary contracts has at most a second-order effect on the convergence to the first-best: The only potential difference between (\ref{eq:general-rate}) and (\ref{eq:binary-rate}) is in the terms $o(n)$, but as these are sublinear (i.e., $\lim_{n\to\infty}\frac{o(n)}{n}=0$) they become negligible at large $n$.
+In terms of the principal's payoffs, this can be quantified by saying that at large $n$, the benefit of optimizing over general vs.\ binary contracts is smaller than the benefit of having access to even a vanishingly small fraction $\varepsilon$ of additional signals.\footnote{That is, for any $\varepsilon > 0$, Theorem~\ref{thm:main} implies that $C^{{\rm bin}} _{\lceil(1+\varepsilon)n\rceil} (\mu, u,c, a^*)<C^{\rm{SB}}_{n }(\mu, u,c, a^*)$ for all large enough $n$.
+This is similar in flavor to \cites{bulow1996} seminal result that, in independent private value auctions, the auctioneer's benefit of using optimal vs.\ second-price auctions is smaller than the benefit of having just one additional bidder.} As such, in data-rich settings, the benefit of optimizing over general contracts may plausibly be outweighed by other (unmodeled) benefits of using simple, binary contracts.